-Since 2010, successive editions of Europe by Rail have been coordinated and prepared by Susanne Kries and Nicky Gardner, who together run a Berlin-based editorial bureau called hidden europe.
-With the 14th edition (published in June 2016), legacy texts from older editions – penned by a variety of authors – have been pretty well entirely replaced with completely new journey descriptions.
-So, with a more uniform authorial voice, the book now showcases that distinctive style of well-informed narrative travel writing which has been the hallmark of work by Nicky and Susanne.
+Since 2010, the editorial management of Europe by Rail have been coordinated by Susanne Kries and Nicky Gardner, who together run a Berlin-based editorial bureau called hidden europe.
+By the 14th edition (published in June 2016), legacy texts from older editions – penned by a variety of authors – had been largely replaced with completely new journey descriptions.
+So, with a more uniform authorial voice, the book had in recent years showcased that distinctive style of well-informed narrative travel writing which has been the hallmark of work by Nicky and Susanne.

 Together, the two women edit hidden europe magazine.
 Words and images by Nicky and Susanne have featured regularly in many European media, often with a focus on rail travel to far-flung parts of the continent.
 Their work has been translated into many other European languages: German, Italian, Basque, Polish, Russian and many more besides.
 Both Susanne and Nicky are keen travellers who enjoy nothing more than exploring Europe by train from their base in the German capital of Berlin.